RuturajMohite-3125/Data-Driven-prediction-of-Battery-Lifespan/Models/SWEEP_CONFIGS.md

 2. **Cover the regularisation axis.** Configs C and E represent two different regularisation strategies (wider+mild vs small+aggressive).
 On a ~100-cell dataset, overfitting is the dominant failure mode, so understanding where the regularisation sweet spot lies is critical.

-3. **Enable direct architecture comparison.** Transformer, GRU, and LSTM use identical training hyperparameters in configs A–E, identical cycle windows, and identical seeds.
+3. **Enable direct architecture comparison.** Transformer, GRU, LSTM, CNN-GRU, and CNN-LSTM use identical training hyperparameters in configs A–E, identical cycle windows, and identical seeds.
 This means the sweep results can be directly compared across architectures without controlling for training differences.
+CNN-GRU and CNN-LSTM additionally share identical CNN encoder settings, isolating the GRU-vs-LSTM comparison from the conv front-end.